dotlang/language/doc/RFE.md

 If we use int, it won't be possible.
 But string can contain anything. a simple number, a hostname + port + number, an IP address, ...
 Anyway, this is just a matter of `Task := string` definition.
 No big deal.

-? - How can we read data from a file if it is a task?
+Y - How can we read data from a file if it is a task?
 We need to send a command "read" then wait for a message, which is not ideal.
 ```
 file = open("a.txt")